Tahasaif3/Figma-Templa-9-Hackathon/README.md

 ### Additional Libraries:
 - `lucide-react`: For modern, customizable icons.
+- `shadcn UI`: For modern, and beautiful reusable components.
 - `react-icons`: To enhance the website with additional icon options.

 ---